 11. Gift for her too (from baby or from you) :

 You may receive a lot of gifts from friends and family for the newborn baby.
 It would be a great idea to buy a few gifts for your toddler too, so that she doesn’t feel left out.
-Alternately, you can also give her some gifts from her newborn sister.
+Alternately, you can also give her some gifts from her newborn brother or sister.